knubie/learning-hoon/post-2.md

 ---
 date: ~2016.6.23
+author: Matthew Steedman
-title: Learning Hoon - Part 2: cores
+title: Learning Hoon - Part 2: Cores
 type: post
-navhome: /blog
+navhome: /learning-hoon
+navdpad: false
+navmode: navbar
+sort: 3
+next: true
 ---

 In the previous post we explored gates a bit which are just "dry one-armed cores with sample".
 In Hoon, a `core` is a bit like an object in other languages.
 Its members/attributes are called `arms`.
 So now let's explore `cores` a bit.